-The Problem – Decreasing Organic Traffic & Increasing CPCs
+The Digital Marketing Problem for Hotels – Decreasing Organic Traffic & Increasing CPCs

 Many hoteliers have experienced a similar trend with their organic traffic from Google: it is decreasing.
 Over the last several years, Google has drastically changed the way they present websites on their result pages.
 Here, we will walk through some of the recent changes from Google’s Result Pages, how they might be impacting organic search experience and a possible solution to help mitigate some of the negative impacts that websites might be experiencing.